-There are a lot of options for running an online store – Shopify is an all-in-one ecommerce solution that I’ve used to run several online stores & consult on with clients since 2009.
-Here’s my Shopify review – with 6 pros and 6 cons of using Shopify for your online store.
+There are a lot of options for running an online store – Shopify is an all-in-one eCommerce solution that I’ve used to run several online stores & consult with clients since 2009.
+Here’s my Shopify review – with 6+ pros and 6+ cons of using Shopify for your online store.

 What Is Shopify?

-Shopify is part of a group of turn-key ecommerce (aka “hosted ecommerce”) solutions that provides everything you need from end to end (minus the product and business know-how) to setup and start selling your product(s) to the world in contrast to you putting all the pieces together yourself (see Shopify’s plans here).
+Shopify is a hosted eCommerce platform that provide everything you need from end to end (minus the product and business know-how) to set up and start selling your product(s) to the world as opposed to you putting all the pieces together yourself (see Shopify’s plans here).

 There are pros and cons to the approach – which is what we’ll get into.
-But basically know that Shopify competes mainly with BigCommerce and Volusion – all three of which provide turn-key ecommerce solutions, which in turn competes with non-turnkey solutions (like setting up your own store with WordPress).
+But basically know that Shopify directly competes mainly with BigCommerce and Volusion – all three of which provide turn-key eCommerce solutions, which in turn compete with non-turnkey solutions (like setting up your own store with WordPress + WooCommerce).

-Shopify also has a “Buy button” functionality that allows you to use Shopify as Point of Sale (POS) / Inventory option – and let customers click to buy your products anywhere online (Pinterest, Facebook, WordPress blog, Tumblr, etc).
-I’ll be looking less at that – and more at Shopify’s full online store package.
-You can get the Buy button only as part of the Lite Plan, but it competes with PayPal rather than full online store options.
+Aside – Shopify also has a “Buy button” functionality that allows you to use Shopify as Point of Sale (POS) / Inventory option – and let customers click to buy your products anywhere online (Pinterest, Facebook, WordPress blog, Tumblr, etc) and anywhere offline like Farmer’s Markets, tradeshows, etc. I’ll be looking less at that – and more at Shopify’s full online store package.
+You can get the Buy button only as part of the Lite Plan, but it really competes with PayPal & Square rather than full online store options.

 Shopify is fairly straightforward – which is sort of their whole selling point.
 The broad process is as follows –